adjkant/sql-sourcery/README.md

 If time permits, we will attempt to add the following:
 - [ ] Supporting multiple database types beyond SQLite
-- [ ] Give historical rollback ability of structures within the program
+- [ ] Give historical rollback ability of structures within the program / allow batching
 - [ ] Support multiple programs using a single SQLSourcery database at once
 - [ ] Life fulfillment